-Mix all ingredients.
-Refrigerate at least six to eight hours.
-Slice peaches and add a couple of slices to each glass then serve.
+Mix together all ingredients.
+Refrigerate at least 6 to 8 hours.
+Slice berries, add a couple of slices to each glass, then serve.

 I will confess that I still cheat on occasion.
-I have actually found a really great pre-made sangria called Savida, it’s light and refreshing.
+I have actually found a really great premade sangria called Savida, which is light and refreshing.
 If, say, I decide to have girlfriends over at the last minute, I’ll pour it over chopped strawberries, cherries and blackberries.
 No worries.
 No judgment.